UnalAsil/jms-management/README.md

 # jms-management
-It enables the management of JMS queues.
+A simple implementation that provides removes, updates, suspends and resumes operations on JMS queues.